-- 10 (1) The subscribers to the memorandum are the first members of the charity. - (2) Membership is open to other individuals or organisations who: - (a) apply to the charity in the form required by the directors; and - (b) are approved by the directors. - (3) (a) The directors may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the charity to refuse the application. - (b) The directors must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - (c) The directors must consider any written representations the applicant may make about the decision.
-The directors' decision following any written representations must be notified to the applicant in writing but shall be final. - (4) Membership is not transferable. - (5) The directors must keep a register of names and addresses of the members.
+- 1) The subscribers to the memorandum are the first members of the charity. - 2) A director shall become a member on being appointed a director and shall cease to be a member when he or she ceases to be a director. - 3) Membership is open to other individuals or organisations who: - (a) apply to the charity in the form required by the directors; and - (b) are approved by the directors; and - (c) are, if individuals, over 16 and not paid workers, employees or unpaid volunteers of the charity. - 4) (a) The directors may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the charity to refuse the application. - (b) The directors must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - (c) The directors must consider any written representations the applicant may make about the decision.
+The directors' decision following any written representations must be notified to the applicant in writing but shall be final. - 5) Membership is not transferable. - 6) The directors must keep a register of names and addresses of the members and the dates on which they became and ceased to be a member or representative